 Vitruvius, On Architecture, translated by Richard Schofield, with an introduction by Robert Tavernor.
 Penguin Classics, 2009.

 Ten books on architecture can be read online.

 Vitruvius, The ten books on architecture, translated by Morris Hicky Morgan and Albert A. Howard.
 Havard University Press and Oxford University Press, 1914.

 The entire work on one web page, with an introduction, illustrations and index at Project Gutenberg.

-This edition is also available on other websites, including Wikisource and Perseus Digital Library, and as a paperback, published by Dover Publications, New York, 1960.
+This edition is also available on other websites, including Wikisource and Perseus Digital Library.

 See also Bill Thayer's excellent English version, Vitruvius: On Architecture, at his LacusCurtius website, University of Chicago.